/The Day I Chose My Son Over My Husband — And Took Back Everything He Stole

 I smiled.
 “He had it coming.”

-He paused.
+He leaned his head on my shoulder.
 “Thanks for finding me.”

 I kissed his cheek.
 “I’ll always find you.
 That’s what moms do.”